smkerr/smkerr.github.io/README.md

-Personal website created using the Cayman theme from Jekyll.
+Personal website created with the [Cayman theme](https://jekyllthemes.io/theme/jekyll-cayman-theme) from Jekyll.